Robust Online Learning over Networks: Abstract

 \section{Abstract}

-The recent deployment of multi-agent systems in a wide range of scenarios has enabled the solution of learning problems in a distributed fashion.
-In this context, agents are tasked with collecting local data and then cooperatively train a model, without directly sharing the data.
-While distributed learning offers the advantage of preserving agents' privacy, it also poses several challenges in terms of designing and analyzing suitable algorithms.
-This work focuses specifically on the following challenges motivated by practical implementation: (i) online learning, where the local data change over time; (ii) asynchronous agent computations; (iii) unreliable and limited communications; and (iv) inexact local computations.
-To tackle these challenges, we introduce the Distributed Operator Theoretical (DOT) version of the Alternating Direction Method of Multipliers (ADMM), which we call the DOT-ADMM Algorithm.
-We prove that it converges with a linear rate for a large class of convex learning problems (e.g., linear and logistic regression problems) toward a bounded neighborhood of the optimal time-varying solution, and characterize how the neighborhood depends on~$\text{(i)--(iv)}$.
-We corroborate the theoretical analysis with numerical simulations comparing the DOT-ADMM Algorithm with other state-of-the-art algorithms, showing that only the proposed algorithm exhibits robustness to (i)--(iv).
+The recent deployment of multi-agent networks has enabled the distributed solution of learning problems, where agents cooperate to train a global model without sharing their local, private data.
+This work specifically targets some prevalent challenges inherent to distributed learning: (i) online training, i.e., the local data change over time; (ii) asynchronous agent computations; (iii) unreliable and limited communications; and (iv) inexact local computations.
+To tackle these challenges, we apply the Distributed Operator Theoretical (DOT) version of the Alternating Direction Method of Multipliers (ADMM), which we call \virg{DOT-ADMM}.
+We prove that if the DOT-ADMM operator is metric subregular, then it converges with a linear rate for a large class of (not necessarily strongly) convex learning problems toward a bounded neighborhood of the optimal time-varying solution, and characterize how such neighborhood depends on~$\text{(i)--(iv)}$.
+We first derive an easy-to-verify condition for ensuring the metric subregularity of an operator, followed by tutorial examples on linear and logistic regression problems.
+We corroborate the theoretical analysis with numerical simulations comparing DOT-ADMM with other state-of-the-art algorithms, showing that only the proposed algorithm exhibits robustness to (i)--(iv).